Thermodynamic formalism for correspondences: Measure-theoretic entropy of transition probability kernels

-We refer the reader to \cite[Chapter~2]{conformal fractals} for basic properties of the entropy $H_\nu(\cA_1)$ of a finite measure partition $\cA_1$ and the \emph{conditional entropy} $H_{\nu}(\cA_1 | \cA_2)$ of a finite measurable partition $\cA_1$ given another finite measurable partition $\cA_2$.
+We refer the reader to \cite[Chapter~2]{PU10} for basic properties of the entropy $H_\nu(\cA_1)$ of a finite measurable partition $\cA_1$ and the \emph{conditional entropy} $H_{\nu}(\cA_1 | \cA_2)$ of a finite measurable partition $\cA_1$ given another finite measurable partition $\cA_2$.